Who is eligible for BSN MyRinggit (Public Sector)?

 How much money can I borrow from BSN personal loan?

-The minimum amount you can borrow from BSN MyRinggit (Public Sector) is RM5,000, with the maximum amount of RM200,000, subject to deductions not exceeding 60% of your monthly salary.
+The minimum amount you can borrow from BSN MyRinggit (Public Sector) is RM5,000 with a maximum amount of RM200,000, subject to deductions not exceeding 60% of your monthly salary.

-This personal loan also offers flexible repayment tenures from 1 year up to 10 years.
+This personal loan also offers flexible repayment tenures from one year up to ten years.

-You will be charged with flat competitive interest rates based on your income, from 4.6% to 6.99%.
-Additionally, you may opt for Floating Rate as well with the below calculation:
+You will be charged with flat competitive interest rates based on your income, from 4.60% to 5.30% per annum.
+Additionally, you may opt for a Floating Rate as well with the below calculation:

-*The current Base Rate (BR) is 2.6%.
-Plus, additional 1% from the above interest rate for Loan without Insurance (if applicable).
+*The current Standardised Base Rate (SBR) is 2.75%.
+Plus, an additional 1% from the above interest rate for Loans without Insurance (if applicable).

 Is there an Islamic option for this personal loan?

-For borrowers who like to adhere to their religious values, i.e. non-interest based financing, BSN offers a Shariah compliant MyRinggit (Public Sector) that follows the concepts of Tawarruq or Commodity Murabahah at competitive profit rates.
+Absolutely.
+For borrowers who like to adhere to their religious values, i.e. non-interest-based financing, BSN offers a Shariah-compliant MyRinggit (Public Sector) that follows the concepts of Tawarruq or Commodity Murabahah at competitive profit rates.

 The profit rates, tenures and financing amount will be similar to its conventional counterpart.